stac-utils/qgis-stac-plugin/docs/development.md

 the plugin repository, the workflow is located in the following directory `.github/workflow/ci.yml`

-## Build documentation
+## Building documentation

-Plugin uses a [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) theme for the github pages documentation site, to run locally the site run the following commands after making updates to the documentation.
+Plugin uses a [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) theme for the github pages documentation site, to run locally the site run the following commands after making updates to the documentation pages that are located inside the `docs` plugin folder.

 ```
 poetry run mkdocs serve